Simon-Initiative/oli-torus/README.md

     $ mix ecto.migrate
     ```

-3. To use the `oli.env` configuration, we need a helper tool to load the environment variables
+4. Load phoenix app configuration from environment file.
+This step is necessary anytime you change a configuration variable
     ```
-    $ npm install -g env-cmd
+    $ source oli.env
     ```

 4. Start Phoenix server
     ```
-    $ env-cmd -f oli.env mix phx.server
+    $ mix phx.server
     ```
     > NOTE: Use Ctrl+c to stop the Phoenix server